Rahmon/woo-for-logged-users/README.txt

 == Description ==

 Set the WooCommerce Shop only for logged-in users.
-Just activate the plugin and users not logged-in will be redirect to "My Account" page to login or register before.
+Just activate the plugin and users not logged-in will be redirected to "My Account" page by default to login.

 == Installation ==